-I remember the first Christmas break after I came home from college.
+I remember the first Christmas break after my freshman year in college.

 My high school friends and I had just seen each other at Thanksgiving.
-Everything had been fantastic.
-Lots of reminiscing.
-Laughing about someone sporting a new beard or talk about who was still liking who.
+Everything had been fantastic — lots of reminiscing as well as catching up, laughing about someone sporting a new beard or talk about who was still liking who.

 Maybe a handful of us still felt close.
 But the vast majority?
 Not really.